 3. CSC576 - Advanced Machine Learning and Optimization

 4. CSC444 - Logical Foundations of Artificial Intelligence

 5. CSC440 - Data Mining

 C. ECE440 - Introduction to Random Processes

 A. CSP550 - Social Psychology of Emotion

 B. CSP557 - Affectation Bases of Behavior

-Systems Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level systems courses.
+Systems Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level systems courses with grades of B or better.
 These may include the non-starred entries of the systems breadth list or other advanced courses with permission of the systems faculty.